 - 1 pair of warm socks ⇒ I had 2 pairs of hiking socks with me and brought one pair of very warm socks to wear in the lodges.
 (I bought this item in Kathmandu)

-- 1 pair of warm slippers ⇒ I came across a pair of fluffy yak wool slippers in Kathmandu (on sale for only 100 rupees) and they kept my feet nice and warm in the lodges.
-Frank had flip-flops which I borrowed when I needed to go to the bathroom.
+- 1 pair of warm slippers ⇒ I came across a pair of fluffy yak wool slippers in Kathmandu (on sale for only 100 rupees) and they kept my feet nice and warm in the lodges. my husband had flip-flops which I borrowed when I needed to go to the bathroom.
 (I bought this item in Kathmandu)

 - 1 t-shirt ⇒ I didn’t wear my shirt once because it was too cold during our trek.
 I wore my thermal underwear and fleece sweater instead.
 The owners of the lodges did say it was uncharacteristically cold for the time of the year, so perhaps it’s still be worth bringing a t-shirt in case the weather is warmer.
 (I already had this item with me)